 - Workplace accidents while working as a member of staff at the airport.

 A small number of air incidents have been recorded at Stornoway airport, only one of which caused the loss of life.
 In 1983, a small aircraft approaching Stornoway airport crashed into the sea just off the coast with the loss of all ten crew and passengers on board.
 Besides this tragic incident, all crashes and incidents at or near Stornoway airport have been minor and have caused no fatalities.
 There have been no fatal air crashes in the UK since 2015.
-For more information about the safety record of Stornoway airport and the UK as a whole, visit this site.
+For more information about the safety record of Stornoway airport and the UK as a whole, visit aviation safety’s site.

 Many types of accidents could potentially occur at any airport.
 The examples listed in the following sections are the ones somewhat more likely to occur than others.
 Some types of accidents pose a greater risk of serious injury than others.
-But they could all potentially cause injuries ranging from bruises, to fractures, to illnesses requiring hospitalisation, to life-threatening and life-changing injuries.
+But they could all potentially cause injuries ranging from bruises, to fractures, to illnesses requiring hospitalisation, to life-threatening, fatal, and life-changing injuries.

 While you would obviously not be able to claim for any slip, trip or fall you had in an airport, such as if you tripped on your own belongings or on your own shoelaces, you may be able to claim for a slip, trip or fall that an airport could and should have prevented and therefore you would not have become injured.
 These types of accidents could be ones caused by tripping or slipping hazards which were allowed to exist in the airport without being rectified.
 Examples of slip, trip and fall accidents which an airport could be liable for could include: